maxwelllu3/ics3u-2019-culminating-task/README.md

 ## Install the shortcut

-To use the `./acp` shortcut, copy and paste these commands into your Terminal window in the `ics3u-2019-culminating-task` folder:
+To use the `./acp` shortcut, copy and paste these commands into your Terminal window after cloning:

 ```
+cd ics3u-2019-culminating-task
 rm -rf acp
 echo -e 'acp' >> .gitignore
 echo -e '#!/bin/bash' >> acp